 The Notes also contain certain provisions whereby they would be payable in cash rather than common stock.
 The Notes are payable in cash if redeemed by EBHI prior to the maturity date (no Notes have been redeemed).
 In addition, in a "liquidation, dissolution or winding up of [EBHI], whether voluntary or involuntary," the Notes by their terms are payable at a 24% premium.
 Further, in the event of a sale of EBHI (as defined in the Notes and which includes a sale of "all or substantially all of [its] assets determined on a consolidated basis"), the terms of the Notes provide for a 100% premium, if so elected by the Noteholder, payable either in cash or in equivalent amount of securities of the acquiring entity at the acquiring entity's discretion.
 In each case, the premium is computed not only on the principal amount of the note but also on accrued interest.
-To the extent that the Noteholders assert that interest and/or any of the premiums just described would be payable in cash, it is evident that such requirement violates the Massachusetts usury law.
-The Noteholders have not filed the usury notification letter with the Massachusetts Attorney General's office that would have been necessary to exempt themselves from the law's restrictions.

-While the Noteholders have yet to file proofs of claim against the Debtors' estates, in prepetition discussions they asserted entitlement, upon sale of EBHI's remaining assets, to the 100% premium just described, which they compute to yield a total payment of \$1,691,776.42.
-EBHI disputes, inter alia, the amount of the Noteholders' claims, the interest rate applicable to the Notes, the applicability and enforceability of the sale and liquidation premiums described above, the validity of the purported lien on EBHI's assets, their entitlement to be paid in cash, and their purported character as debt rather than equity.
+Prior to the Bar Date, each of the Noteholders filed proofs of claim against the Debtors' estates in the aggregate amount of \$1,691,776.42, an amount including the 100% sale premium just described.
+EBHI disputed, inter alia, the amount of the Noteholders' claims, the applicability and enforceability of the sale and liquidation premiums described above, whether the total return on the Notes violates the Massachusetts usury statute, the validity of the purported lien on EBHI's assets, whether the Notes are entitled to be paid in cash, and their purported character as debt rather than equity.
+However, the Noteholders' claims are being fully resolved through the Plan, which implements a settlement with the Noteholders described below (section IV(D), on pages [8-9]).